 I’m so tired.

-For the past two weeks my daughter has been sick.
+For the past two weeks, my daughter has been sick.
 It started off as a little cold and slowly progressed into a severe case of croup.
 After two trips to the doctor, a misdiagnosis, unneeded antibiotics, and countless sleepless nights we are starting to see the light at the end of the tunnel.

-Here are some ways that you can ease the discomfort of your child and your disrupted work at home routine.
+Here are some ways that you can ease the discomfort of your child and your disrupted work-at-home routine.

 Having a back-up plan in place will be priceless when the unexpected happens.
 If you’re lucky enough to have paid time off, make sure to save a few days for this sort of occasion.
 If you’re freelancing or running your own business, it will be imperative for you to come up with some sort of automation plan.
-Keep a back-up supply of products, blog posts, social media updates, email templates and canned responses for situations like these.
+Keep a back-up supply of products, blog posts, social media updates, email templates, and canned responses for situations like these.
 Having these processes in place will help you to run your business smoothly while you focus on getting your child well.

-Ask for Help:
+3. Ask for Help

-Dealing with a sick child can deplete you mentally, physically and emotionally, so now is the time to call in favors and ask for help.
+Dealing with a sick child can deplete you mentally, physically, and emotionally, so now is the time to call in favors and ask for help.
 Whether it’s in the form of your significant other bringing home dinner, or your parents watching your sick child while you focus on work, there is absolutely no reason to prove that you’re Wonder Woman now.
 Asking for help allows you some much needed time to focus on yourself and other tasks that need to be taken care of.
-Trying to do it all alone, stretches yourself thin and potentially puts you at risk for getting sick yourself.
+Trying to do it all alone, stretches yourself thin, and potentially puts you at risk for getting sick yourself.

-Hire a Virtual Assistant:
+6. Hire a Virtual Assistant

 If you don’t already have one – get one!
 A virtual assistant can be utilized as little or as much as you need them, and there are hourly rates to fit every budget.
 Not only are they are great for doing those administrative tasks that take up so much of your time, but they can be utilized when you’re on vacation, or for when you have a sick child.
 By establishing a working relationship now, you’ll be prepared for the unexpected.